-- 1.3 These guidance notes cover continuous flight auger, rotary bored piling, displacement auger piling and mini piling, Small diameter drilling, which is commonly used for grouting, soil nailing and ground anchoring applications, is covered elsewhere and reference should be made to the BDA Guidance Notes. - 1.4 Typically larger rigs, with a rotary torque greater than 35 kNm are covered by Part 4 of BS EN 791/9961 and smaller machines, with a rotary torque less than 35 kNm, or having a multidirectional drilling capability, which typically involves the addition of drill rods, casing or augers during the drilling process are the subject of Part 2 of BS EN 791/996.
+- 1.3 These guidance notes cover continuous flight auger, rotary bored piling, displacement auger piling and mini piling, Small diameter drilling, which is commonly used for grouting, soil nailing and ground anchoring applications, is covered elsewhere and reference should be made to the BDA Guidance Notes. - 1.4 The new safety standard for drilling and foundation equipment BS EN 16228 is divided into 7 Parts; Part 1 Common requirements, other Parts that are relevant include Part 2 Mobile drill rigs for civil and geotechnical engineering, quarrying and mining and Part 4 Foundation equipment, which are all listed in Appendix B at the end of this document.
+The main difference between Part 2 and Part 4 machines is that; smaller machines with a rotary torque less than 35 kNm, or having a multi-directional drilling capability, which usually involves the addition of drill rods, casing or augers during the drilling process are covered by Part 2, whereas typically larger rigs with a rotary torque greater than 35 kNm are covered by Part 4.